 Installing top cowling

-Check the rubber seal for damage.
-If the rubber seal is damaged, have it replaced by a Yamaha dealer.
+- Check the rubber seal for damage.
+If the rubber seal is damaged, have it replaced by a Yamaha dealer. - (2) Align the fuel tank cap and manual starter handle with their respective holes in the top cowling.